DaniPopes/const-hex/README.md

 The following benchmarks were ran on an AMD Ryzen 9 7950X, compiled with `1.83.0-nightly (9ff5fc4ff 2024-10-03)` on `x86_64-unknown-linux-gnu`.

-You can run these benchmarks with `cargo bench --features std` on a nightly compiler.
+You can run these benchmarks with `cargo bench`.

 ```log
 test check::const_hex::bench1_32b             ... bench:           3.07 ns/iter (+/- 0.62)